- Parents Home

-- Nuchal translucency testing.
-This test, performed between 11 and 14 weeks of pregnancy, uses ultrasound to measure the clear space in the folds of tissue behind a developing baby's neck.
-(Babies with DS and other chromosomal abnormalities tend to accumulate fluid there, making the space appear larger.)
-This measurement, taken together with the mother's age and the baby's gestational age, can be used to calculate the odds that the baby has DS.
-Nuchal translucency testing is usually performed along with a maternal blood test.
+- nuchal translucency testing: This test is done between weeks 11–14 of pregnancy.
+It uses ultrasound to measure the clear space in the folds of tissue behind a developing baby's neck.
+Babies with Down syndrome and other chromosomal problems tend to have fluid buildup there, making the space look larger.
+To calculate the odds that the baby has Down syndrome, doctors use this measurement, along with the mother's age (the risk for a baby to have Down syndrome increases with the mother’s age), and the baby's gestational age.

-- Cell free DNA.
-This test analyzes fetal DNA found in the mother’s blood.
-It can be done in the 1st trimester and is more accurate at detecting Trisomy 21 than standard blood tests.
-Currently cell free DNA testing is only offered to women at high risk of having a baby with Down Syndrome.
+- cell-free fetal DNA analysis: This test analyzes fetal DNA found in the mother’s blood.
+It can be done in the first trimester and is more sensitive at finding trisomy 21 than standard the screening tests noted above.

 Diagnostic tests include:

-If you're the parent of a child diagnosed with Down syndrome, you may at first feel overwhelmed by feelings of loss, guilt, and fear.
-Talking with other parents of kids with DS may help you deal with the initial shock and grief and find ways to look toward the future.
-Many parents find that learning as much as they can about DS helps ease some of their fears.
+If your child has Down syndrome, you may at first have feelings of loss, guilt, and fear of the unknown.
+Talking with other parents of kids with Down syndrome may help you deal with your concerns and find ways to look toward the future.
+Many parents find that learning as much as they can about the condition helps ease fears.

-Experts recommend enrolling kids with Down syndrome in early-intervention services as soon as possible.
-Physical, occupational, and speech therapists and early-childhood educators can work with your child to encourage and accelerate development.
+Children with Down syndrome benefit from getting early intervention services as soon as possible.
+Physical therapy, occupational therapy, and speech/feeding therapy can help, and early childhood educators can work with your child to encourage and boost development.

-Many states provide free early-intervention services to kids with disabilities from birth to age 3, so check with your doctor or a social worker to learn what resources are available in your area.
+States provide early intervention services to kids with disabilities from birth to age 3.
+Check with a health care provider — a doctor, nurse, developmental pediatrician, or a social worker — to find resources in your area.

-Once your child is 3 years old, he or she is guaranteed educational services under the Individuals with Disabilities Education Act (IDEA).
+When kids with Down syndrome turn 3 years old, they’re guaranteed educational services under the Individuals with Disabilities Education Act (IDEA).
 Under IDEA, local school districts must provide "a free appropriate education in the least restrictive environment" and an individualized education program (IEP) for each child.

-Your school district's child study team can work with you to determine what's best for your child, but remember, any decisions can and should involve your input, as you are your child's best advocate.
+Your school district's child study team can work with you to find what's best for your child.
+All decisions about your child’s education should involve your input, as you are your child's best advocate.